Tea purists divided over new 60-second brew

 Dr Andy Stapley, who devised an 11-step method for what he says is the perfect cup, believes "speed is very important".

-"Normally I just want a quick brew", explains the senior lecturer in chemical engineering at Loughborough University.
+"Normally I just want a quick brew," explains the senior lecturer in chemical engineering at Loughborough University.

 His is one of 100 million UK cups of tea drunk every day, according to the UK Tea & Infusions Association.

-"There is a four- or five-minute brigade who have the time to brew the larger loose leaf tea leaves - that is also fine", Dr Stapley tells the BBC.
+"There is a four- or five-minute brigade who have the time to brew the larger loose leaf tea leaves - that is also fine," Dr Stapley tells the BBC.

 "When it comes to it, so many people have tea in different ways that it's impossible to be too prescriptive as to a 'best way' because everybody has got their own preferences."